Turcopole: Equipment

+Specialist roles

+As lightly armed and mobile auxiliaries the Turcopoles were of particular value when scouting and raiding expeditions were undertaken.
+On such occasions the heavily armoured and relatively slow moving horsemen of the western armies were at a disadvantage.
+Accordingly this was the sole occasion when Turcopoliers (Turcopole commanders) could issue direct orders to accompanying knights.

 Employment by military orders

 Turcopoles served in both the secular armies of Outremer and the ranks of the military orders.
-In the latter, turcopoles had lower status than the Frankish sergeants and were subject to various restrictions.
-These included having to eat at a separate table from the other mounted soldiers of the Templars or Hospitalers.
-In contrast to the unsalaried brother-knights and brother-sergeants of the fighting orders, turcopoles were paid warriors.
+In the latter, Turcopoles had lower status than Frankish sergeants and were subject to various restrictions.
+These included having to eat at a separate table from the other mounted soldiers of the Templars or Hospitallers.
+In contrast to the unsalaried brother-knights and brother-sergeants of the fighting orders, Turcopoles were paid warriors.

+An indication of the approximate numbers of Turcopoles available to the military orders is given by a pledge made by the Hospitallers in 1186, when an invasion of Egypt was being planned.
+Of a total Hospitaller contingent of 1000 men, half were to be Turcopoles.

 Funding

 A perennial problem for the Christian states of Outremer was the limited quantities of Frankish manpower, horses and weapons available.
-To a certain extent this weakness was redressed through the employment of locally recruited turcoples, riding indigenous horses and using the same equipment as their opponents.
-The cost of paying the mercenary element amongst the turcopoles was one of the specific reasons for repeated cash donations being sent to the crusader states from Europe.
+To a certain extent this weakness was redressed through the employment of locally recruited Turcopoles, riding indigenous horses and using the same equipment as their opponents.
+The cost of paying the mercenary element amongst the Turcopoles was one of the specific reasons for repeated cash donations being sent to the crusader states from Europe.

 Battle of Hattin

-At the decisive Battle of Hattin in 1187 the Historia Regni Hierosolymitani records 4,000 turcopoles as being part of the defeated Christian army.
-However the historian Steven Runciman considers this number exaggerated, and notes that the Muslem light cavalry present were probably better armed than the turcopoles.
-The turcopoles captured at Hattin were executed at Saladin's order, as having betrayed Islam.
+At the decisive Battle of Hattin in 1187, the Regni Ierosolimitani brevis hystoria records 4000 turcopoles as being part of the defeated Christian army.
+The historian Steven Runciman considers this number exaggerated, and notes that the Muslim light cavalry present were probably better armed than the Turcopoles.
+The Turcopoles captured at Hattin were, as perceived renegades, probably executed at Saladin's order.

 Later history

-The Mamluks also considered turcopoles to be traitors and apostates, killing all those whom they captured.
-The turcopoles who survived the Fall of Acre followed the military orders out of the Holy Land and were established on Cyprus with the Knights Templar, plus Rhodes and Malta with the Knights Hospitaller.
+The Mamluks also considered Turcopoles to be traitors and apostates, killing all those whom they captured.
+The Turcopoles who survived the Fall of Acre followed the military orders out of the Holy Land and were established on Cyprus with the Knights Templar, plus Rhodes and Malta with the Knights Hospitaller.
 The Teutonic Order also called its own native light cavalry the "Turkopolen".